 Our Partnership with Burrough Wellcome Fund (Bwf), biogen foundation, and duke energy

-The NC Society of Hispanic Professionals (NCSHP) is delighted to announce the receipt of a grant from Burroughs Wellcome Fund (BWF), Biogen Foundation, and Duke Energy which will allow organizations to have the opportunity to increase interest and have a positive impact in STEM career awareness and selection, among Hispanic youth in North Carolina.
-Through this collaboration, an effective outreach strategy will be implemented that will enhance BWF’s Biogen Foundation, Duke Energy, and NCSHP’s efforts of increasing diversity and inclusive representation of Hispanic students in STEM.
-This focused effort and collaboration will generate a pipeline of Hispanic students enrolled in STEM programs and on-track for future careers in STEM fields.
+The NC Society of Hispanic Professionals (NCSHP) is delighted to announce the receipt of a grant from Burroughs Wellcome Fund (BWF), Biogen Foundation, and Duke Energy which will allow organizations to have the opportunity to increase interest and have a positive impact in STEAM career awareness and selection, among Hispanic youth in North Carolina.
+Through this collaboration, an effective outreach strategy will be implemented that will enhance BWF’s Biogen Foundation, Duke Energy, and NCSHP’s efforts of increasing diversity and inclusive representation of Hispanic students in STEAM.
+This focused effort and collaboration will generate a pipeline of Hispanic students enrolled in STEAM programs and on-track for future careers in STEAM fields.

 “For over 20 years, BWF has provided support for STEM enrichment through grant programming to non-profit organizations across the state.
 We have high hopes that this strategic diversity initiative will have an impact by increasing STEM programming exposure, engagement, and enrollment among Hispanic youth in NC”